Skip to main content

 Alongside the responsibilities of the role, list the essential skills or experience you’re looking for in a candidate, plus the traits or soft skills they’ll need to be successful.

-Essential skills
+Essential skills and qualities might include:

 • Emotionally intelligent